-Home > Web Tips and Articles
+Web Tips & Articles

 Using Testimonials on your Website

-Word of Mouth is a BIG thumbs upWhen I feel it's appropriate, I usually suggest to clients that they consider using customer testimonials on their website.
+When we feel it's appropriate, we suggest to clients that they consider using customer testimonials on their website.

 To quote an expert on the subject of Word of Mouth marketing: